Meridian Hill Park: 1960s-1990s

 White flight and planning for urban renewal projects escalated in the 1960s, resulting in a large proportion of black and Hispanic/Latino residents in the surrounding area.
 Poverty and crime in the neighborhood increased, with visitors in the park sometimes attacked, leading to it being seen as a "safe haven" for criminals.
 The University Neighborhood Council (UNC), a local group formed to improve the community near Howard University, began planning social events to revive the park.
 The UNC hosted four free concerts in 1963, with the last being attended by approximately 7,000 people.
 Performers included the Watergate Symphony Band, Capital Wood Wind Quartet, and the Meridian Hill String Quartet.
 The events were such a success that the summer concert series continued through 1966.
 To better reflect the neighborhood demographics, the series included music and cultural dances by Jamaican, Trinidadian, and Mexican performers.
 The UNC also hosted an Art in the Park program until 1966.
 On November 8, 1964, the park was added to the District of Columbia Inventory of Historic Sites.

 Following the 1965 assassination of Malcolm X, a drum circle was held at the park as a way of honoring his memory.
-The Howard Theatre's house drummer, Baba Nogoma, was the first person to drum at the park.
-The drum circle became a weekly event which still takes place.
+The Howard Theatre's house drummer, Baba Ngoma, was the first person to drum at the park.
+The drum circle became a weekly event.
 After the UNC discontinued the concert series, the park sat mostly empty and became the second most dangerous park in the city.
 The city zoning commission began to allow "high-rise, medium-high density apartments" in the neighborhood, and shortly after the ten-story Meridian Towers apartment building was constructed in 1968 on the southern edge of the park, further obstructing views of the city.
 Henderson Castle, which had been demolished in 1949, was replaced with 216 townhomes in the 1970s.

 The 1968 Washington, D.C., riots that followed the assassination of Martin Luther King Jr. had a profound effect on parts of the city, including the Meridian Hill neighborhood.
 The federal government worked with religious and community leaders, neighborhood associations, and political groups to restore the area.
 Industrial designer Russel Wright was hired by the NPS to suggest improvements to area parks.
 The changes to Meridian Hill Park included installation of concealed lighting along sidewalks and sprays in the reflecting pool, and the addition of picnic tables, chairs, concession stands, badminton courts, and volleyball courts.
 The cascading waterfall and other fountains in the park were equipped with a night-time lighting system.